ComicScrip/reactive-records/DONT_README_YET.md

 class Album extends Record {
    // ... (attributes)

-   // a 'toMany' association allows the album to be linked to multiple tracks (well it would be a 'single' otherwise...)
+   // a 'toMany' association allows the album to be linked to multiple tracks
    // interally this is an observable computed value
    // derived form the tracksCollection items matching the album's _primaryKeyValue
    @toManyAssociation<Track>({